 Hardwiring your Ring device

-One option available to Ring users is to connect your Ring Video Doorbell to a low voltage transformer and doorbell kit.
-This should eliminate the need to charge your battery.
+One option available to Ring users is to connect your Video Doorbell to a low voltage transformer and doorbell kit.
+This should reduce the need to charge your battery.